Asymptotics of Schwartz functions: Poles of intertwining operators

 Here \eqref{tab:upper1} corresponds to the second row of \eqref{eq:Bnw0} (see \S \ref{ssec:An}).
-For rows of coroots below \eqref{tab:upper1}, the $i$th odd(resp. even) rows correspond to the first(resp. second) parenthesis in the $i$th big parenthesis (counting from the right).
+For rows of coroots below \eqref{tab:upper1}, the $i$th odd (resp. even) row corresponds to the former (resp. latter) parenthesis in the $i$th big parenthesis (reading from the right).

 We retain the terminology in \S \ref{ssec:An}.
 Denote coroots